ashfurrow/blog/source/blog/2018-03-17-building-better-software-by-building-better-teams.html.markdown

 Remember that humans are naturally empathetic.
 Any parent can tell you that when babies hear another infant crying out, they start crying out too.
 These infants are only a few days old and don't have language skills, but they sympathize with other reflexively.
 This sympathetic crying is hardwired into our brains from birth.

-Humans are not Epicureans, driven solely by ration self-interest.
+Humans are not Epicureans, driven solely by rational self-interest.
 I reject psychological egoism.
 Human beings are complex individuals driven not only by self-interest, but also driven by a fierce need to care for others.
 Humans are empathetic by nature and it is only when obstacles are erected in our path that we ignore this drive to care.

 Society erects social barriers that prevent us from caring for others.
 These barriers often manifest themselves as judgements we make about others.
 "That person on the street asking me for money should just get a job" is a judgement, and it shuts down our ability to care for that _person_.